christopherwhull/aircraft-dashboard/wiki/Home.md

-# Aircraft Dashboard Wiki
+# AirSquawk Wiki

 Turn PiAware ADS‑B data into real-time flight intelligence and analytics.
-Aircraft Dashboard is an open-source platform for live tracking, playback, and analytics — ideal for hobbyists, operators, and organizations that need on-premise situational awareness and secure data retention.
+AirSquawk is an open-source platform for live tracking, playback, and analytics — ideal for hobbyists, operators, and organizations that need on-premise situational awareness and secure data retention.

 Who it's for:
 - Hobbyists and Enthusiasts: Visualize local aircraft and track flights in real time.